Azure/AppConfiguration/releaseNotes/MicrosoftAzureAppConfigurationFunctionsWorker.md

 ## Microsoft.Azure.AppConfiguration.Functions.Worker
 ### [Package (NuGet)](https://www.nuget.org/packages/Microsoft.Azure.AppConfiguration.Functions.Worker)

+### 7.0.0-preview - July 20, 2023
+* Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to `7.0.0-preview`.
+See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more information on the changes.

 ### 6.0.1 - May 3, 2023
 * Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to `6.0.1`.
 See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more information on the changes.